pelias-deprecated/deprecated-quattroshapes/README.md

 ```

 The import takes some time but should utilize all available CPUs.
 Best get a coffee.
 You should see live import statistics scrolling past on screen.

+**NOTE:** You should make sure you are using the latest mapping file from the `node` branch of the main `pelias` repo before continuing.

 ### index refresh